Kelleys Island, Ohio: Airport

 The east side contains a small public airport, called the Kelleys Island Land Field Airport (FAA LID: 89D).
 It features a terminal building, a single runway, and a parking area for planes.

-Airline and destination

 Highways

 Kelleys Island is served by Ohio State Route 575.
 The route was created in 1937 and has not changed since, and is one of Ohio's only state highways to be disconnected from the rest of the system.

 Other

 Due to the island's small size, many people use bicycles, golf carts and motor scooters as their regular transportation while there.
 Automobiles can be transported to the island via ferry; though most roads are modern, some streets on the north side as well as near the quarries are unpaved.